ydkmlt84/Maintainerr_docs/docs/API.md

 ## API endpoints

 This API documentation is a work in progress.
 For the time being, its usefulness is in showing the endpoints and URL parameters.
-Moving forward, expected responses will be included.
+Moving forward, expected responses will also be included.

 <swagger-ui supportedSubmitMethods="[]" src="./openapi-spec/maintainerr_api_specs.yaml"/>